 Each level of care has its own benefits and drawbacks.
 Just as each person’s heroin addiction is unique, different detox methods and settings will work for different people.
 Because heroin addiction is chronic and debilitating, hospitals and inpatient drug detox facilities that provide round-the-clock care are usually the safest option.
 Outpatient detox may be preferred by those who wish to continue working, going to school, or fulfilling other responsibilities during the detox process.
 However, outpatient detox should only be sought after a physician has determined that the patient is not at risk for experiencing a complicated withdrawal.

-Medications exist that can provide comfort and safety during the detox period by minimizing withdrawal symptoms and reducing cravings for heroin.
-There are 3 medications commonly used for heroin withdrawal 7:
+Heroin withdrawal medications exist that can provide comfort and safety during the detox period by minimizing withdrawal symptoms and reducing cravings.
+There are 3 medications commonly used for heroin withdrawal treatment 7: